zabbix-book/zabbix_mail_with_graph/README.md

 python mail_with_graph.py -h
 usage: mail_with_graph.py [-h] receiver subject content [withgraph]

-Send mail to user for zabbix alerting
+send mail to user for zabbix alerting

 positional arguments:
-  receiver    The address of the E-mail that send to user subject     The subject of the E-mail content     The content of the E-mail withgraph   The Zabbix Graph for mail to user
+  receiver    user of the mail to send subject     subject of the mail content     content of the mail withgraph   The Zabbix Graph for mail

 optional arguments:
   -h, --help  show this help message and exit